narnolddd/FETA3/README.md

 Let's do an example of obtaining a time series of measurements from a timestamped network dataset.
 In the `data` folder there's a file 'cit-HepPh-ordered.txt' which is a timestamped citation network dataset from ArXiV high energy physics, available from [SNAP](https://snap.stanford.edu/data/).
-We will use the script `MeasureCitations.json` in the `tutorial_scripts` folder, which looks like:
+We will use the script `MeasureCitations.json` in the `tutorial` folder, which looks like:

 ```JSON
 {